tibor1234567895/KeyWave/README.md

 3. Grant Notification Listener permission (required to detect active music apps)
 4. Enable the KeyWave service in the app settings
 5. Adjust long-press durations if needed
+6. Configure vibration feedback:
+   - Choose from multiple vibration modes (Simple, Distinct, Custom, Advanced)
+   - For Distinct mode: Set number of pulses (1-5) and intensity for each action
+   - For Custom mode: Choose different vibration styles per action
+   - For Advanced mode: Create custom patterns with precise timing and multiple pulses
-6. Test it out with your music app
+7. Test it out with your music app

 ## Permissions